akirk/playground-step-library/README.md

 - [`addPage`](docs/steps/addPage.md) - Add a page with title and content.
 - [`addPost`](docs/steps/addPost.md) - Add a post with title, content, type, status, and date.
 - [`addProduct`](docs/steps/addProduct.md) - Add a WooCommerce product (will install WooCommerce if not present)
+- [`blockExamples`](docs/steps/blockExamples.md) - Creates a post with all block examples from registered blocks
 - [`blueprintExtractor`](docs/steps/blueprintExtractor.md) - Generate a new blueprint after modifying the WordPress.
 - [`blueprintRecorder`](docs/steps/blueprintRecorder.md) - Record steps made and compile a new blueprint.
 - [`changeAdminColorScheme`](docs/steps/changeAdminColorScheme.md) - Useful to combine with a login step.